jatezzz/allcatpics/README.md

 the project.
 By combining the structured approach of Clean Architecture with the role-specific focus of VIPER, and embracing SwiftUI for the presentation layer, the project sets a solid foundation for a scalable, maintainable, and testable iOS app.

+### Multilingual Support: Embracing Spanish

+In recognizing the importance of reaching a wider audience, I decided to introduce Spanish as our first translation language.
+This initiative not only expands our user base but also underscores our commitment to inclusivity and cultural diversity.
+By offering a multilingual interface, we ensure that a broader spectrum of cat enthusiasts can explore and enjoy our content without language barriers.

 ## Guidelines for Developers